 Another Munich volksfest known for its local craft beers and super-fun name (“Starkbierzeit” translates to “strong beer time”) has been ushering in the spring season with a dark beer celebration every March since 1751.
 Local brew houses must produce their strongest beer – a minimum of 7.5% alcohol – prior to Lent.
 Munich brews 40 varieties of it, with some varieties containing as much as 19% alcohol!
 Now that’s the makings of a good party!

 The brews flow continuously during the first weekend of August for Berlin’s annual beer festival, which welcomes over 1 million visitors from all over the globe.
 Attendees flock to Karl-Marx-Allee, the city’s official “beer mile”, which stretches 2.2 kilometers from Frankfurter Tor to Strausberger Platz.
 This massive beer garden offers up to 2,000 varieties of beer for your sampling pleasure from 85 different countries.

 If you can’t get to Germany for Oktoberfest in early October, you can still get your um-pa-pa on for the Bremen Freimarkt, Germany’s oldest fair which happens at the end of October into November for 17 days.
 Established in 1035, this massive beer festival, street party, and carnival draws approximately 4 million visitors to Northern Germany.
-In addition to great beer, there are tons of rides, perfect if you’re hoping to take the kids to this German beer festival.
+In addition to great beer, there are tons of rides and carnival food, perfect if you’re hoping to take the kids to this German beer festival.